Fee-Only Financial Advisor

 A career in financial planning, following the Peace Corps, came naturally to me.
 Making a difference in the lives of people is a calling which I take seriously.
 I want to make a life-long impact in the live's of my clients by helping them take control of their finances and to educate in a way that they feel confident in their financial decisions.
 I am a Fiduciary because I strongly believe in the oath I take to put my clients’ interests first.
 Choosing Fee-Only compensation, I also provide services on an hourly as-needed basis because I think everyone, from all walks of life, deserves objective advice when seeking professional help.

 In spite of a busy professional life, I always find time for my family, contributing to the community and enjoying the outdoors.
 I have been married to my lovely wife Gigi, since 1990 and together we have two children, Bryant and Angie.
-Coaching soccer, chaperoning field trips, serving as Cub Master, participating in mission trips and hiking Machu Picchu are just some of the highlights I’ve experienced while raising kind and generous young adults.
-A longtime member of the Masonic Family, I currently serve as the Public Relations Committee Chairman for the Grand Lodge of Minnesota, dedicated to informing communities about the great fraternity and the good works of Freemasonry.
-An Eagle Scout myself, I remain involved with the Boy Scouts of America as an Adult Cub Master.
+Coaching soccer, chaperoning field trips, serving as a Scout Leader, participating in mission trips and hiking Machu Picchu are just some of the highlights I’ve experienced while raising kind and generous young adults.
 I truly enjoy running, hiking and leading an active lifestyle.
 Each new trail I encounter is a journey with twists and turns, obstacles and splendid possibilities…much like a financial journey.